edgedb/edgedb/docs/edgeql/expressions/tuples.rst

     <expr>.<element-index>

-Here, *expr* is any expression that has a tuple type, and *element-name* is either the *zero-based index* of the element, if the tuple is unnamed, or the name of an element in a named tuple.
+Here, :eql:synopsis:`<expr>` is any expression that has a tuple type, and :eql:synopsis:`<element-index>` is either the *zero-based index* of the element or the name of an element in a named tuple.

 Examples: